-If you have ever attempted to try betting on sports or hockey in general, you have seen these types of numbers before.
-These NHL odds are the most common betting type out there because the moneyline market just happens to be the easiest to comprehend.
+If you have ever attempted to try betting on any sport, you're almost certain to have come across the moneyline betting market.
+These NHL odds are the most common out there because the moneyline market just happens to be the easiest to comprehend.

-You are simply betting on who will win the game.
-There are other factors involved, but the bet's principle is to decide who you think will win.
+In the moneyline market, you are simply betting on who will win a particular game.
+There are other factors involved, but the main principle is for you to decide who you think will win.

-The Avalanche have a negative number of 139.
+The Colorado Avalanche have a negative (-) number of 139.
 This means you have to bet $139 in order to get a $100 return if they win.
 They are considered the favorites to win.

-These types of Las Vegas NHL Odds will often change as bets are coming in.
-Most of the time, you will have a clear underdog and favorite, but sometimes you will have teams that are very close, so they might both have a minus sign or both have a plus sign.
+These odds will often change as bets are coming in.
+Most of the time, you will have a clear underdog and favorite, but sometimes you will have teams that are very close, so they might both have a minus sign before their respective odds.

 You might see something like that in NHL Playoff odds or NHL Finals odds since the teams are more evenly matched.
 For NHL Opening Night odds, you will most likely see odds similar to the example above.

-Now that we know how to read the odds, the rest will be a little easier to understand.
+Now that we know how to read the moneyline odds, the other betting markets will be a little easier to understand.
 A futures bet is a wager for an event that is out in the future on the calendar.

-With futures bets, these odds can significantly change as the season goes along.
+With futures bets, the odds can significantly change as the season progresses.
 If a team is projected to be the 10th best in the league, but actually becomes the best team by the end of the season, their odds will shift a lot in that time period.

 This is another great betting market for NHL fans.
 This market effectively places a handicap on the favorite in an effort to even up the odds on each team.
 Consider the following example:

-If you bet on the Stars for the puck line, they have to win the game outright or lose by no more than 1 point for your bet to succeed.
-If you bet on the Avalanche, they have to win by at least two or more points.
+If you bet on the Canadiense in this market, they will need to win the game outright or lose by no more than 1 point for your bet to succeed.
+If you bet on the Jets, they will need to win 2 points or more for your bet to succeed.

-When looking at NHL hockey betting odds, you will also come across the totals bet.
-This bet is also referred to as an over/under bet, for reasons that will soon become clear.
+When looking at NHL hockey betting odds, you will also come across the totals betting market.
+The totals bet is also referred to as an over/under bet, for reasons that will soon become clear.

-If you bet over, you are saying that both teams will have a combined score of six or more points.
-If you bet under, you are betting that both teams will score five or fewer points.
+If you bet over, you are saying that both teams will have a combined score of 6 or more points.
+If you bet under, you are betting that both teams will score 5 or fewer points.